michaelb/sniprun/CONTRIBUTING.md

 Run with `cargo test -- --test-threads=1` .

 ---
+My tests fail in the CI pipeline

+-> The CI has limited capabilities, especially about the REPL functionnality.
+Tag your non-working-in-CI tests with '#[cfg_attr(feature = "ignore_in_ci", ignore)]'

+---
 I think I've done a good job, but am I ready to submit a PR?

 -> You should check beforehand that the output of `cargo test -- --test-threads=1` and your own tests are satisfying.
 You've added the proper and necessary tests, and have documented any edge case in doc/.